Spring-Adjacent Games for an Almost-but-Not-Quite Outdoors Spring Birthday Celebration

 Giant Cardboard Scrabble

-Just like the classic word game, this giant scrabble board will have you thinking of the strangest word combinations possible.
+Just like the classic word game, this giant scrabble board will have every player thinking of the strangest word combinations possible.
 But while this giant-sized version doesn’t require bigger words, they will still get you plenty of fun points.
 Take this one to the lawn or right to the basement floor.

 DIY Fishing Game